Abhijit2505/Abhijit2505/README.md

 - 😄 Pronouns: **Coder**, **Leader** and **Kind Hearted**

-- ⚡ Fun fact: I love **pista** flavoured icecream.
-Let's grab one in your free time.
+- ⚡ Fun fact: I love **Pista** flavoured icecream 🍨 .
+Let's grab some in your free time.

 ## About Me